Tale of many cities as Dickens anniversary nears

 Overseas shows include one at the Museum Strauhof in Zurich due to open in December and another at the Chateau D'Hardelot in northern France which was visited by the author many times.

-The British Council has organised events in more than 50 countries from Armenia to Zimbabwe involving theatre, film and educational programmes.
+The British Council has organised events in more than 50 countries from Armenia to Zimbabwe involving theater, film and educational programs.

 Biographies have begun hitting book stores, including Claire Tomalin's "Charles Dickens: A Life" which was shortlisted for the Costa Book Awards 2011, and Robert Douglas-Fairhurst's "Becoming Dickens: The Invention of a Novelist."